mdfirman/cropper/README.md

 Web-based image cropper
 =======================

-This is a front and back-end website designed to allow users to crop images.
+This is the front and back-end to a website designed to allow users to crop images.
 This is designed with crowd-sourcing annotations in mind.

 Features:

 - Allows for multiple user accounts
 - Leaderboard
-- All data saved as separate .yaml files
+- All data saved as small separate .yaml files

 Technologies used: